tien-vo/mmspy/docs/getting-started/quick-overview.rst

 from CDF files.

-In the following, we show how MMS datasets are loaded with `mmspy` and the basics of each of the feature.
+In the following, we show how MMS datasets are loaded with `mmspy` and the basics of each of the above features.
 Users are encouraged to familiarize at least with `xarray`'s basic `data structures <xarray_structures_>`_.
 While knowledge of `pint`_ and `dask`_ internals are good to know, there is generally no need to dig too deep into it, since all the